2SSK/CoFlow/README.md

-# coFlow
+# CoFlow

-coFlow is a collaborative platform designed for efficient team collaboration, brainstorming, and project planning.
+CoFlow is a collaborative platform designed for efficient team collaboration, brainstorming, and project planning.
 It provides a virtual canvas for teams to ideate and innovate in real-time.

 ## Features